 Systems are Affected by Intermittent Fasting

-The human body is a biological machine made of 15 systems that work together to help sustain our life.
+The human body is a biological machine made of 15 systems that work together to help sustain our lives.
 Although the body is comprised of many systems, this article will cover only a few.
 Thus, our exploration of three important body systems begins.

 The Circulatory System is a Powerhouse

 The circulatory is also called the cardiovascular system.
 Therefore, it pumps blood from the heart to the lungs to get oxygen.
-The heart sends the oxygenated blood through the arteries to the rest of body.
-The veins, in turn carry the blood back to the heart.
+The heart sends the oxygenated blood through the arteries to the rest of the body.
+The veins, in turn, carry the blood back to the heart.
 As a result, the circulation starts all over again.
 This system is responsible for healthy organism muscles and tissues.

 - Carbon dioxide from respiration (breathing)

-- Other chemical by products from your organs
+- Other chemical by-products from your organs

 - Wastes from things you eat and drink